henrychris/obsidian-softwareeng/docs/Concepts/Auth in Dec 2023.md

 - **Domain** - specifies which server can receive a cookie. e.g. `Domain=google.com` means  `google.com` and subdomains like `developer.google.com` can receive the cookie.
 - **SameSite** - specifies if the cookie can be sent with cross-site requests.
-	- `Strict` - only sends cookie with requests from the origin site - your website.
+	- `Strict` - only sends cookies with requests that originate from the domain it was created for - your website.
 Say you have a website that has *SameSite:Strict* cookies, `example.com`.
 If you visit it directly, the browser will check for cookies belonging to the domain, and append to the request.
 	  But, if you are on `external.com` and click a link making a request to `example.com`, even if the cookie exists, it won't be sent.
 	- `Lax` - cookies will be sent when a user goes from an third-party site to the origin.
 If you are on `external.com` and make a request to `example.com`, any existing cookies will be sent along.